(Note: This post was originally published in September 2018 and has been updated to reflect current Microsoft sourcing best practices.)

 So, how do you count the number of deployed instances of Microsoft products?
 Some clients utilize sophisticated asset management systems that enable them to scan their environment and create deployment reports on the fly.
 Others keep careful records of incremental deployments throughout the year.
 The larger the organization, the more complex the process.
 Ultimately, though, at the end of the year, you are required to submit a true-up report to Microsoft and pay for any incremental usage.

-Timing Considerations For Your Next Microsoft EA True-up
+Timing Considerations for Your Next Microsoft Enterprise Agreement True-up

 When is the true-up due to Microsoft?
 The latest Enterprise Enrollment states the following: